 About the Fellowship

-The NEA Foundation Global Learning Fellowship offers educators 12 months of professional development.
+The NEA Foundation Global Learning Fellowship offers public school educators 12 months of professional development.
 The NEA Foundation staff, partners, and field experts support Global Learning Fellows as they participate in online coursework, webinars, and peer learning communities, including a two-day professional development workshop in Washington, DC.

 “Even after more than 30 years in the classroom, I can truly say that my first international travel experience changed my life.”